-Up to 10% of us carry the bacteria in our throats and it does not harm us.1 Getting meningitis is an unpredictable effect of carrying the bacteria.
+Up to 10% of us carry the bacteria in our throats and it does not harm us.
+Getting meningitis is an unpredictable effect of carrying the bacteria.1

 Risk areas for Meningococcal Meningitis

-The bacteria can be spread through close contact with someone who is carrying the bacteria, such as through coughing, sneezing, kissing, or sharing eating and drinking utensils.1 Mass gatherings, such as religious pilgrimages, can increase the risk of transmission of the disease.1
+The bacteria can be spread through close contact with someone who is carrying the bacteria, such as through coughing, sneezing, kissing, or sharing eating and drinking utensils.
+Mass gatherings, such as religious pilgrimages, can increase the risk of transmission of the disease.1,3

-This kind of meningitis can occur in any country but there are some areas, such as central Africa, where the risk is particularly high (see map).1,2 However, outbreaks can also occur outside of these high risk areas.1
+Meningitis can occur in any country but there are some areas, such as central Africa, where the risk is particularly high (see map).
+However, outbreaks can also occur outside of these high risk areas.2,3

-Symptoms may take up to 10 days to develop, including a stiff neck, high fever, sensitivity to light, confusion, headaches and vomiting.1 In more severe cases, a rash may develop which is a sign of blood poisoning.
+Common symptoms include a stiff neck, fever, confusion, headaches, nausea and vomiting.
+In more severe cases, other symptoms may develop, including a rash which is a sign of blood poisoning.3

 You can take the following precautions to help reduce your risk of infection: